 This has been covered in a separate blog post – but to summarise, there is extremely weak evidence that rigors are associated with an increased risk of bacterial infection in children, which is irrelevant when more important factors are taken into account.
 There is also evidence of no increased risk.
 The presence or absence of rigors should not be a deciding factor in managing febrile children.

 Myth 4 – You must wait for a fever to come down before discharge

 This may seem common practice for many of you working in acute paediatrics.
 If a child is febrile on arrival, people often want to wait to see the temperature come down before allowing them to be discharged (this should be differentiated from seeing observations normalize in the absence of fever – which is a more understandable, if still slightly questionable practice).
 As we have seen, a fever merely indicates the presence of an infection.
 If you have ascertained the cause of the fever or at least ruled out any red flags for serious causes, the ongoing presence or absence of a fever means nothing for the child.
 If it comes down before discharge, it will probably just go up again once they are home!
 There is no need to make them wait for hours for no reason.

 Myth 5 – Fever should be treated with antipyretics

 We have established that fever is beneficial.
 Therefore, there is essentially no reason to treat a fever in and of itself.
 It will not cause harm, and it is probably helping.
-Some children tolerate having higher temperatures extremely well, so if they are playing happily or do not seem terribly bothered about their temperature of 39°C then you leave them well alone.
+Some children tolerate having higher temperatures exceptionally well, so if they are playing happily or do not seem terribly bothered about their temperature of 39°C, then you leave them well alone.